tpayne/terraform-examples/samples/Azure/terragrunt/README.md

 # TerraGrunt Examples
 Some simple educational terragrunt work for people to use.
 Examples will be added as I get around to them.

+Terragrunt is a tool for managing many different types of configurations which share common definitions and variables.
+You can reuse definitions using crude inheritance and then customise variables using a hierarchy of directories.
+It is similar in concept to `kustomize` in `kubectl`.

+For more information, refer to the references below.

 Dependencies
 ------------
 To run these samples, you will need...